lebrice/Sequoia/README.md

 # Sequoia - The Research Tree

 A Playground for research at the intersection of Continual, Reinforcement, and Self-Supervised Learning.

+## Please note: This is still very much a Work-In-Progress!

 ## Motivation:
 Most applied ML research generally either proposes new Settings (research problems), new Methods (solutions to such problems), or both.